 The Department of Sociology and Anthropology offers a Course Major, Honors Major, Honors Minor, and several Special Majors (including a Special Major in Medical Anthropology), but no Course Minor.

-Acceptance to the SOAN department normally requires completion of at least two courses in the department.
+Acceptance to the SOAN department normally requires completion of at least two courses, with at least a B average, in the the department.

 In order to graduate, all majors housed in the Sociology and Anthropology Department are required to complete at least the following assigned/core courses: